hosuaa/tech258_cloud/azure_linux/intro_to_azure/monitoring.md

 ![alt text](monitoring_images/image-3ss.png)

 The chosen metric here is average CPU usage, so if in any of our instances the average CPU usage goes above 75%, it will deploy a new instance (scale out), checking every 10 mins.
 If the threshold goes below 20%, delete an instance if it is above the minimum number of instances (scale in) (min - 2, max - 3).
 This ensures scalability
+- If the CPU usage was high, we scale up, creating a new VM to ensure high availability.

 ![alt text](monitoring_images/image-4ss.png)